hgspig/CS452/FinalProject/hour_log.md

 splitting student responses, checking for AI usage, vectors not transforming/working

 Plan:
-set up a repo that reads recipts
+set up a repo that reads reciepts
 Set up a repo that allows you to scan a photo, send it to a computer, and then Computer vision with hands to create a mouse?